 What fascinates and disturbs me are leaders who take the opposite approach to their relationships.
 They view life as a win-lose perspective.
 People exist merely to help them advance their agenda and can be discarded once they have served their purpose.
 To them, life is a contact sport to be played to your advantage regardless of consequences for others.
 Frankly, I don’t know how someone sleeps at night when they make millions of dollars by making decisions that adversely affect other people (especially their own employees).
-Life is not a zero sum game.
-If you have to live in a high security gated community, maybe you should take a look in the mirror and ask yourself why.
+Life is not a zero-sum game.
+If you must live in a high security gated community, maybe you should look in the mirror and ask yourself why.

 It is inevitable that you will stumble at some point.
-It helps to have a group of friends and colleagues who are ready, willing, and able to catch you when you fall and to prop you back up afterwards because they want to, not because they have to.
+It helps to have a group of friends and colleagues who are ready, willing, and able to catch you when you fall.
+They will prop you back up afterwards because they want to, not because they feel obligated to.